MinaProtocol/mina/CONTRIBUTING.md

 1. Learn some OCaml.
 The [Real World OCaml](https://dev.realworldocaml.org/toc.html) book is good.
 Jane Street also has [some exercises](https://github.com/janestreet/learn-ocaml-workshop).
 2. Learn how we use OCaml.
 We have [a style guide](https://github.com/CodaProtocol/coda/blob/master/docs/style_guide.md) that goes over the important things.
 3. Fork and clone the repo, then set up your development environment.
 See the [developer README](README-dev.md) for details.
 4. Find a good first issue.
-The best issues to start with are those tagged [`category-mentored`](https://github.com/CodaProtocol/coda/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Acategory-mentored).
-These have a detailed description on how to approach the issue and someone appointed to help people solve it.
-Once you're famliar with the codebase, [`category-quick-fix`](https://github.com/CodaProtocol/coda/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc++label%3Acategory-quick-fix+) is a good source of reasonably well-defined tasks.
+The best issues to start with are those tagged [`easy`](https://github.com/CodaProtocol/coda/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Aeasy).
 5. Create a branch in your local clone and implement the solution.
 6. Push the branch to your GitHub fork and create a pull request.
 7. 🙌